vmzakharov/mutate-test-kata/README.md

 Mutation testing is a way to validate the quality of unit tests.
 It means introducing changes in the code and observing the behavior of the unit tests.
 Assuming that all the tests were passing before the mutation, some of the unit tests will either start failing (good) or all the tests will keep on passing (bad).
 The latter scenario means that the unit tests do not really validate outcomes of the code under test: the results for all intents and purposes become random, yet all the tests pass.

 ### Test Driven Development
+Adopting Test Driven Development (TDD) will result in better tests, better interfaces, less unnecessary code, and more confident and steady development process.
+Just follow these steps:

 * Write a test
     * Take the user's perspective: "What is the API that would make my job the easiest"
     * Think small increments